terrorizer1980/docker-compose-aws-ecscli-demo/docs/advanced-100M-serverless/README.md

 :warning: **Warning:** The demonstration, without modification:

-1. Takes about 3 hours plus additional time for installing pre-requisites and granting access to AWS resources.
+1. Takes about NN hours plus additional time for installing pre-requisites and granting access to AWS resources.
     1. The deployment instructions take about 40 minutes to perform.
-    1. Loading 10 million records into the Senzing Model takes about 2 hours.
+    1. Loading 100 million records into the Senzing Model takes about NN hours.
-1. Inserts 10M records, thus requiring a Senzing license for 10M+ records.
+1. Inserts 100M records, thus requiring a Senzing license for 100M+ records.
    See "[How to obtain Senzing license](https://github.com/Senzing/knowledge-base/blob/master/HOWTO/obtain-senzing-license.md)"
 1. Costs around $100 USD in AWS [ECS](https://aws.amazon.com/ecs/),